Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 * [I'm developing a custom solution based on PDF.js core library.
 Can you help me?](#custom)

 <a name="file"></a>
-## Can I specify different PDF in the default viewer?
+## Can I specify a different PDF in the default viewer?
-You can the modify `DEFAULT_URL` variable in the web/viewer.js file.
-Or, you can append the `?file=` query string to the viewer URL, e.g. `http://mozilla.github.com/pdf.js/web/viewer.html?file=compressed.tracemonkey-pldi-09.pdf`.
+You can modify the `DEFAULT_URL` variable in the `web/viewer.js` file or you can append the `?file=` query string to the viewer URL, e.g. `http://mozilla.github.com/pdf.js/web/viewer.html?file=compressed.tracemonkey-pldi-09.pdf`.

 <a name="faq-xhr"></a>
 ## Can I load a PDF from another server (cross domain request)?